cg-tuwien/Gaussian-Mixture-Convolution-Networks/src/prototype_pcfitting/readme.txt

 error_functions List of error functions to use for evaluation error_function_identifiers List of strings, each being an identifier for the corresponding error functions (for output).

+Quick GMM Evaluation:
+The file to execute is quick_eval.py.
+This reads in one GMM and one point cloud and evaluates them using a specified error function.
+The following variables can be specified: pc_path Path to the pointcloud off file gm_path Path to the GMM ply file gm_is_model True if the weights in the file are priors (.gmm.ply), False if they are amplitudes (.gma.ply) error_function Error function to use

+Quick GMM Refinement:
+The file to execute is quick_refine.ply.
+This reads in one GMM and refines it using a specified GMM generaotr.
+The following variables can be specified: out_path Path to store the result in.
+Logs are stored in a subdirectory "log". pc_path Path to the pointcloud off file gm_path Path to the GMM ply file gm_is_model True if the weights in the file are priors (.gmm.ply), False if they are amplitudes (.gma.ply) generator A GMMGenerator to use for refining logging options: same as in GMM fitting

 Possible ToDos:
  - Support Iterating over Point Clouds without models